SK-Electronics-Consulting/kicad-coil-generators/README.md

 ## To dos

 1. TODO: Add different geometries of coils.
+(Rectangular, trapezoidal, wedge of circle)
 1. TODO: Add an inductance calculator with verification data.
+1. TODO: Add a resistance calculation for Ohms/oz.cu.